Mathematics & Natural Science

 SCIE 104 Descriptive Astronomy A study of astronomy beginning with its historical roots and leading to our current understanding of the universe.
 Major developments are placed in their historical and philosophic context by appropriate study of original works.
 Students also study the night sky and methods used by astronomers, by means of activities outside the classroom.

-SCIE 204 General Physics I Introduction to mechanics.
+SCIE 204 General Physics I Introduction to mechanics and thermodynamics.
 Topics in mechanics include Newton’s laws of motion; physical concepts of mass, velocity, acceleration, motion, energy, and work; conservation laws, oscillatory motion and application of mechanics to simple problems.
 Co-requisite: MATH 201 or permission of the instructor.

-SCIE 206 General Physics III Continuation of SCIE 205.
-Topics include wave motion, the nature of light and optical phenomena, special relativity and quantum physics.
-Prerequisite: At least a “B” in SCIE 205 or permission of the instructor.
+SCIE 306 General Physics III Continuation of SCIE 205.
+Topics include wave motion, the nature of light and optical phenomena, special relativity, atomic and nuclear physics.
+Prerequisite: SCIE 205 or permission of the instructor.

 SCIE/PHIL 420 Philosophical Issues in Modern Science The aim of the course is to familiarize students with the basic scientific discoveries of the 20th Century regarding the origin of the universe, the existence of a creator, and the immaterial nature of man and how they relate to the Thomistic understanding of the same issues.
 Topics include “Big Bang” Cosmology, Anthropic coincidences, human mind and the computer, Quantum Mechanics and reality, and philosophical issues in contemporary evolutionary biology.

-SCIE 490-99 Special Topics or Directed Studies in Physics A topic chosen according to the interests of the students and the instructor, such as Mechanics, Thermodynamics, Electromagnetism and Fluid Mechanics.
+SCIE 490-99 Special Topics or Directed Studies in Physics A topic chosen according to the interests of the students and the instructor, such as Mechanics, Continuum Mechanics, Thermodynamics, Electromagnetism and Quantum Theory.